workleap/wl-foundry-cli/CONTRIBUTING.md

 Why?

 Because packages hoisting is dangerous!
 When multiple packages of the monorepo requires the same dependencies **but with different version** there is no guarantee on which version will be hoisted to the *node_modules* directory at the root of the workspace and which version will be installed locally.
 To prevent all kinds of problems, always install the *devDependencies* at the root of the workspace.
-This ensures that every package use the same version of the dependencies.
+This ensures that every package uses the same version of the dependencies.